Annie S. D. Maunder: Legacy

 The crater Maunder on the Moon is jointly named for Walter and Annie Maunder, as is the Maunder Minimum.

 In 2016 the RAS established the Annie Maunder medal for an outstanding contribution to outreach and public engagement in astronomy or geophysics.

 In June 2018 it was announced that the Royal Observatory, Greenwich had installed a new telescope in its Altazimuth Pavilion, the Annie Maunder Astrographic Telescope (AMAT), as part of a revival of telescopy in London enabled by cleaner air and advanced technology.
 There is also to be an exhibition about Maunder's story, on the ground floor of the building.

 In March 2022 English Heritage unveiled a blue plaque to Annie and Walter Maunder at their former home in Brockley, south London.
 The Maunders wrote The Heavens and their Story (1908) while they were living in Brockley.

 On 1 April 2022, a satellite named after her (ÑuSat 23 or "Annie", COSPAR 2022-033M) was launched into space as part of the Satellogic Aleph-1 constellation.

+In 2023 an asteroid was named after Maunder; it is called Anniemaunder.